 Since there's no single, central computer controlling the Internet and (in theory) every computer that's online is connected indirectly to every other one, it should be possible for any two computers to share information by communicating directly—and it is!
 This is called peer-to-peer (P2P) communication and it's used by some of the more popular instant messaging (IM) chat programs (as well as controversial file-sharing programs, which earned themselves a bad name when people started using them to share copyright music tracks illegally).

 Photo: BitTorrent is constantly reinventing itself.
-Here's BitTorrent Sync, an app for mobiles (and desktop computers), that uses peer-to-peer to synchronize files between all your different devices.
+Here's Resilio Sync (formerly called BitTorrent Sync), an app for mobiles (and desktop computers), that uses peer-to-peer to synchronize files between all your different devices.
 It's positioned as an alternative to using third-party cloud storage that avoids the need to upload and download large files.
 It works even on internal networks and across firewalls.